-If, however, separation results in one parent living at the principal family home and the other parent living with the student(s) in the second home, then the nominated second home should not continue to be approved as a second family home (see 5.3.3).
-In this circumstance, the provisions set out in 2.1 are to be followed to determine the approved applicant and consequently, the student's principal family home (i.e. the home of the approved applicant that may be the former second home).
-Geographic isolation is to be determined with reference to the principal family home of the approved applicant.
+If, however, separation results in one Parent living at the Principal family home and the other Parent living with the student(s) in the second home, then the nominated second home should not continue to be approved as a Second family home (see 5.3.3).
+In this circumstance, the provisions set out in 2.1 are to be followed to determine the Approved applicant and consequently, the student's Principal family home (i.e. the home of the Approved applicant that may be the former second home).
+Geographic isolation is to be determined with reference to the Principal family home of the Approved applicant.

-Note: For the family to remain eligible on the basis of the continuity of schooling concession (see 4.4.4) the principal family home (that may previously have been an approved second home) must meet a geographic isolation criterion.
+Note: For the Family to remain eligible on the basis of the continuity of schooling concession (see 4.4.4) the Principal family home (that may previously have been an approved second home) must meet a geographic isolation criterion.

-Mrs Kent and her husband divorce, leaving her with the family farm.
+Mrs Kent and her husband divorce, leaving her with the Family farm.
 Prior to the divorce, Mrs Kent had spent school terms living in accommodation in a mobile home park so that her two daughters could attend high school daily.
-She continues to maintain the second family home arrangement and, with the help of her parents and brother-in-law, spends weekends and school holidays keeping the farm productive.
-AIC Second Home Allowance may be approved.
+She continues to maintain the Second family home arrangement and, with the help of her parents and brother-in-law, spends weekends and school holidays keeping the farm productive.
+AIC Scheme Second Home Allowance may be approved.

 Alison's parents own an isolated property.
 So that Alison could access secondary schooling her parents set up an approved second home just 5 kilometres from the school Alison attends.
 Alison and her younger brother have spent school terms living in the second home with their mother for 3 years.
-Alison's parents separate during the school year and it is agreed that the children will remain living with their mother in what was the second home.
-As the children normally live with her, Alison's mother becomes the approved applicant for the purposes of AIC and the home in which she lives becomes Alison's principal family home.
-As a result AIC Second Home Allowance is no longer payable from the date of the separation.
+Alison's parents separate during the School year and it is agreed that the children will remain living with their mother in what was the second home.
+As the children normally live with her, Alison's mother becomes the Approved applicant for the purposes of the AIC Scheme and the home in which she lives becomes Alison's Principal family home.
+As a result AIC Scheme Second Home Allowance is no longer payable from the date of the separation.

-Stuart's mother and her de facto partner moves to an isolated community and set up an art studio in an old building.
-The partner leaves and, as Stuart has reached secondary school age and has no access to a high school, his mother moves to a larger town and rents a house.
+Stuart's mother and her de facto Partner move to an isolated community and set up an art studio in an old building.
+The Partner leaves and, as Stuart has reached secondary school age and has no access to a high school, his mother moves to a larger town and rents a house.
 Although she continues to own the isolated property, it is unused and dilapidated.
-She receives a pension, and applies for AIC Second Home Allowance in respect of the rented house.
-The claim should not be approved as there is no parent living in the principal family home.
+She receives a pension, and applies for the AIC Scheme Second Home Allowance in respect of the rented house.
+The Claim should not be approved as there is no Parent living in the Principal family home.

-5.3.6 Students eligible for Second Home Allowance where no parent lives at the Principal Family Home
+5.3.6 Students eligible for Second Home Allowance where no Parent lives at the Principal family home

-Prior to 2006, a student could be eligible for a Second Home Allowance in situations where neither parent lived at the principal family home for the majority of the year.
+Prior to 2006, a student could be eligible for a Second Home Allowance in situations where neither Parent lived at the Principal family home for the majority of the year.
 This option was removed from 1 January 2006.

-Any student who attracted AIC on this basis in 2005 will continue to be deemed as geographically isolated until the completion or discontinuation of their course of study, or arrangements for their principal family home change.
+Any student who attracted an AIC Scheme allowance on this basis in 2005 will continue to be deemed as geographically isolated until the completion or discontinuation of their course of study, or arrangements for their Principal family home change.
 In this case, the student's eligibility for Second Home Allowance will be reassessed according to the policy that is applicable in the year in which reassessment occurs.